 A camping wood stove is one of the coolest camping gear you can put in your backpack.
 This stove has the best of both worlds: it’s got the portability of a canister stove and the warmth of an actual campfire all in one package.

 But here’s the kicker:

-If you want to get your hands on the best portable wood burning camp stove out there, read on:
+If you want to get your hands on the best wood burning camp stove out there, read on:

-They use natural materials
+It uses natural materials

 Using natural materials also saves you money, since you don’t have to spend a penny on gas.
 This also means freeing up a lot of space and weight in your backpack.

-They’re light and portable
+It’s light and portable